AlanHohn/conversational-git/chapter-03.md

 One thing I am forced to talk about is a "bare" repository.
 This is just a repository with no working copy.
-We're going to be using "push" to send commits to another repository, and Git wants to make sure that we don't mess up that repository's working copy by doing that.
+We're going to be using "push" to send commits to a "remote" repository, and Git wants to make sure that we don't mess up the remote repository's working copy by doing that.
 So by default, it's going to reject any push that isn't targeted at a bare repository.
 Server repositories are *always* bare, so you won't see this issue in real life.

 I could make you create a new bare repository, but then we wouldn't have the stuff from last chapter.
 Instead, a quick workaround; we'll make a bare repository based on the non-bare one we created last time.
+This workaround also teaches an important command, `clone`.

 Assuming we start back in our scratch directory (so if we're still in `repo`, we need to do `cd ..`), do this: